 Ads are a great way to increase your organization’s revenue if you have control of the platform.
-For example, the Massachusetts Society of CPAs (MSCPA) offers advertising space on its online member community and weekly newsletters and uses an advertising kit to promote the space and the engagement rates.
+For example, one Higher Logic customer offered advertising space on their online member community and weekly newsletters and uses an advertising kit to promote the space and the engagement rates.
 They generated nearly $14,000 in non-dues revenue in a year.
 Plus, they now consistently hear from members that it’s their number one member benefit.

 7. Membership Growth